History of Belfast: Capital of Northern Ireland

 The year 1935 saw another summer of tension as the Church of Ireland Bishop of Down appealed to the public to forget the "unhappy past" and endeavor to work together.
-In response, at the Belmont Field, Orange Order Grand Master Sir Joseph Davidson asked rhetorically "are we to forget that the flag of Empire is described as foreign flag?
+In response, at the Belmont Field, Orange Order Grand Master Sir Joseph Davison asked rhetorically "are we to forget that the flag of Empire is described as foreign flag?
 And our beloved King insulted by Mr. De Valera?
 Are we to forget that the aim of these people is to establish an all-Ireland, Roman Catholic state in which Protestantism is to be crushed out of existence?"
 That night, as the observers at Belmont Field returned to Belfast, fierce fighting broke out on York Street, which raged for days.
-When calm returned eight Protesrants and five Catholics had been killed and 2,000 Catholics had been driven from their homes.
+When calm returned eight Protestants and five Catholics had been killed and 2,000 Catholics had been driven from their homes.

 When Éamon de Valera unveiled his constitution in 1937, Articles 2 and 3 stated that the government in Dublin had the right to exercise jurisdiction over the entire island of Ireland.
 The constitution also recognised the validity of the Protestant Church and others, however, it gave special status to the Roman Catholic Church in Ireland.
 Craigavon called for a general election in 1938 to show his contempt for the Irish Constitution, with the Unionists winning a crushing majority over Nationalists and others.
 By February 1938, nearly a third of industrial workers were unemployed.
 Eyewitnesses recall seeing barefoot children at the Albertbridge pens in Belfast hoping to get unwanted, unsterilised milk before the cattle were shipped to England.
 Belfast Corporation would only build 2,000 council houses between the World Wars and many were built with inferior materials amidst accusations of corruption.
 Malnutrition was also a major issue for families both in the Free State and Northern Ireland, with a 9.6% infant mortality rate in Belfast, compared with 5.9% in Sheffield, England.
 It was stated in Stormont that maternity was more dangerous in Northern Ireland than in England or the Free State, with maternal mortality rising by a fifth between 1922 and 1938.
 Tuberculosis was also a concern, killing many young people in Belfast and other areas.